Max-Margin based Discriminative Feature Learning: Experiments

+To some extent, our method is related to these methods: similar to SOLDE and LSDA, our method aims to preserve the manifold structure in the learned low-dimensional subspace.
+Moreover, our method tries to preserve global and local information simultaneously, like LPMIP and LapLDA.
+In our work, we also try to unify feature transformation and feature selection in a framework, inspired by FSSL.
+Additionally, LDG and MMPP are two latest feature learning methods.
+LDG tries to preserve the local information during feature transformation, while MMPP is based on subspace learning under maximum margin principle.

+In the experiment, we mainly investigate the effectiveness of the learned subspace by leveraging classifier learning.
+Hence we compare our method with the above feature transformation methods.
+In order to conduct fair comparisons, we use the same classifier, SVM with linear kernel, to evaluate the subspaces derived by different methods.
+The classification accuracy is used as the evaluation measure.
 In the experiments, we vary the reduced dimensions from 10 to 100 with a stepsize of 10.
-After obtaining the low-dimensional feature representations using the above feature transformation methods, we use SVM with the linear kernel as the base classifier to evaluate the performance of the model.
-The classification accuracy is used as the evaluation measure.
 In our work, there are four parameters: $C$ and $\lambda$, $\eta$, and $\rho$.
 The parameters $C$, $\eta$, and $\rho$ are chosen by cross-validation, and the parameter $\lambda$ is always set to $10^{-4}$ (We found when $\lambda=10^{-4}$, the performance was consistently good on all the datasets).
 For a fair comparison, the parameters in FSSL, LPMIP, LapLDA, LSDA, and MMPP are searched in the same space with that of MMLDF.
 For all the experiments, we repeat them 10 times, and report the average results.